Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 The great news for small business is that a highly specialized group, the market niche, exists within every mainstream market.
 Every small business has the opportunity to be the big fish in a small pond, and profit handsomely from a unique business idea.

-Here's a quick example: Fifteen years ago, when training for a marathon, I learned that I needed to re-fuel during long runs.
-I wondered where I could stow my food, which consisted of a gel substance called "Gu".
-I needed to carry the Gu packet in a place that would not interfere with a comfortable pace during the run.
+Here's a quick example: Years ago, when training for my first and only marathon, I learned that runners need to re-fuel during long runs.
+But I didn't want to have to carry a backpack to carry my food, which consisted of a packet of this gel substance called "Gu".
+I wanted to carry the Gu packet that would be close to my body and not interfere with a comfortable pace throughout the run.

-The little key pocket in the front of my running shorts wasn’t going to work.
-I really needed shorts with an outside zippered pocket, just the right size for a Gu, in the back of my shorts, right in the center, just below the waistband.
-I searched high and low for the perfect running shorts, but found no such shorts existed among the big brands.
+The little key pocket in the front of running shorts wasn’t going to work.
+I wanted shorts with an outside zippered pocket, just the right size for a Gu packet or two, in the back of the shorts, centered just below the waistband.
+I searched high and low for the perfect running shorts, but had no luck among the big brands.

-Today, with the increased popularity of marathon training, it's easy to find the perfect, highly-specialized shorts with a back zippered pocket - just the right size and place to store a Gu packet.
+Today, with the increased popularity of marathons and new technology and designs, it's easy to find the perfect, highly-specialized shorts with a back zippered pocket - just the right size and place to store your running fuel.

-Too bad I am no longer running marathons.
-This is a perfect example of effectively servicing a market niche.
+This is a perfect example of business effectively servicing a market niche.

 Take that one idea and create a niche opportunity for your business.
-By providing a unique value on a smaller scale, very soon you may become the big fish in a small pond!
+By providing a unique value on a smaller scale, very soon you may become that big fish in a small (but highly profitable) pond.